 Program Overview & FAQs

-All IT-Ready students also receive targeted professional development to refine critical business skills, such as communication and presentation, conflict management, teamwork and collaboration, and critical thinking and problem solving.
+- All Creating IT Futures students also receive targeted professional development to refine critical business skills, such as communication and presentation, conflict management, teamwork and collaboration, and critical thinking and problem solving.
 Graduates are prepared to apply both technical and professional skills starting Day One of their next job.

 Q2How much does a class cost?